 NLF Tax Strategy

-- The Board, with support from its specialist tax and investment advisers, ensures that NLF’s tax strategy is one of the factors considered in all investments decisions taken.
+The Board, with support from its specialist tax and investment advisers, ensures that NLF’s tax strategy is one of the factors considered in investment decisions.

 NLF seeks to have a transparent and constructive relationship with HMRC.
 When submitting tax computations and returns to HMRC, NLF seeks to disclose all relevant facts.

 This document fulfils the UK legislative requirement of Finance Act 2016 Schedule 19, paragraph 16(2) and is in relation to the accounting period ended March 2023.

 This strategy has been reviewed and approved by the Trustees of the Nuclear Trust and the Board on 12 September 2023.